 - Stir in the heavy cream and adjust the seasoning to taste.
 Cook for an additional 2 minutes over low heat, stirring constantly.

-- To serve this yummy butternut squash soup with tomatoes, ladle the soup into bowls and top with cream and pumpkin seeds.
+- To serve this yummy butternut squash soup with tomatoes soup, ladle it into bowls and top with cream and pumpkin seeds.

 Video